colinpaicemq/EasyICSF/C.md

 ##  helper functions

+The functions have code which takes the name of a null terminated string and converts it to a 64 character string.

 ### addCKDS(pKey,pToken,lToken,pReplace)
 to pass in the key name, the encrypted key, and whether to replace or not if it already exists.